mattrussi/gitlab-com-runbooks/docs/cloudflare/managing-traffic.md

 `temporary`: Create the rule using the [Cloudflare UI](https://dash.cloudflare.com/852e9d53d0f8adbd9205389356f2303d/gitlab.com/firewall/firewall-rules) keeping in mind the layout of the rule description.
 For further detail refer to the [Cloudflare documentation on managing rules.](https://developers.cloudflare.com/firewall/cf-dashboard/create-edit-delete-rules/).

+*Note:* For audit purposes, any manual changes in the UI must be documented in the associated incident or issue.
+Please note the ResourceID and add `~Cloudflare UI Change` label.

 `long-term`: Create the rule in Terraform.
 For customer allowlists, follow the [instructions of the terraform module](https://ops.gitlab.net/gitlab-com/gl-infra/terraform-modules/cf_whitelists#whitelist-configuration).
 In other cases, refer to the [documentation of the Terraform provider.](https://www.terraform.io/docs/providers/cloudflare/r/firewall_rule.html)

 - When using the terraform module, please apply the labels `bypass-action:waf` and `bypass-action:rateLimit` for customers and all `bypass-action` labels for internal bypasses.